Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 `MBEDTLS_ECP_RESTARTABLE` and
 `MBEDTLS_PSA_CRYPTO_KEY_ID_ENCODES_OWNER` to be disabled.

-Effect: `MBEDTLS_USE_PSA_CRYPTO` has no effect on TLS 1.3 for which PSA cryptography is mandatory.
+Scope: `MBEDTLS_USE_PSA_CRYPTO` has no effect on the parts of the code that are specific to TLS 1.3; those parts always use PSA Crypto.
+The parts of the TLS 1.3 code that are common with TLS 1.2, however, follow this option (this is currently just the record protection code).

 Stability: any API that's only available when `MBEDTLS_USE_PSA_CRYPTO` is defined is considered experimental and may change in incompatible ways at any